apple/swift-nio-oblivious-http/README.md

 A trusted relay is used to prevent metadata being used for tracking purposes while the payload is encrypted to ensure only the destination can access it.

+This library provides all the components required to implement Oblivious HTTP.
+In the future an out of the box solution will exist.

 ## Supported Swift Versions

 This library was introduced with support for Swift 5.8 or later.
 This library will